 Figure 1.
 Calibration curve of fluorescent frac tracers; research conducted by Engenium Chemicals using Wilson instrumentation.

 Figure 2.
 Oil Field based Frac Tracers in flow back water; research conducted by Engenium Chemicals using Wilson instrumentation.

 Nanochemistry-based fluorescent reagents

 Nanoparticles can be used in the oil industry as non-toxic thermally stable reservoir tracers.
 The fluorescent silica nanoparticles are stable at temperatures up to 250°C, and specifically designed for fracking solutions.
-Wilson Analytical’s instrumentation can be used to identify the presence of the fluorescent silica nanoparticles with a ppb detection limit.
-The QuatBox is designed for in field measurements, the LabBox is intended for a nearby lab, and the Open Platform System (OPS) allows for one to perform various tests for research; however all three of Wilson’s instruments provide the ppb detection limit.
+Wilson Analytical’s instrumentation can be used to identify the presence of the fluorescent silica nanoparticles with a ppm detection limit.
+The LabBox is intended for a nearby lab, and the Open Platform System (OPS) allows for one to perform various tests for research; however both Wilson’s instruments provide a ppm detection limit.

 Figure 1.
 Fluorescent scale inhibitor reagent; preliminary research conducted by Wilson Analytical.